zulip/zulip/docs/testing/testing-with-node.md

 The following scheme helps avoid tests leaking globals between each other.

-First, if you can avoid globals, do it, and the code that is directly under test can simply be handled like this:

->     var search = require('js/search_suggestion.js');

-For deeper dependencies, you want to categorize each module as follows:
+You want to categorize each module as follows:

 -   Exercise the module's real code for deeper, more realistic testing?
 -   Stub out the module's interface for more control, speed, and